learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

     2A.
 For each person that started this round as infected, generate a random number between 0 and 1.
 If that number is greater than `(1 - mortality rate)`, then that person has been killed by the disease.
 They should be marked as dead.
 Otherwise, they stay alive, and can longer catch the disease.
     2B.
 All people that were infected this round move from `newly_infected` to `is_infected`.

-We'll begin by breaking up most of this logic into helper functions, so that our main functions will be simple.
+Begin by breaking up most of this logic into helper functions, so that your main functions will be simple.

 #### `infected_interaction()` Function

-We'll begin by writing a function called `infected_interaction` that will be called for every infected person in the population in a given time step.
+Write a function called `infected_interaction` that will be called for every infected person in the population in a given time step.
 This function handles all the possible cases that can happen with the following logic:

 * Initialize a counter called `num_interactions` to `0`.
 * Select a random person from `self.population`.
 * Check is the person is alive.
 If the person is dead, we will not count this as an interaction.
 * If the random person is alive and not vaccinated, generate a a random number between 0 and 1.
 If the random number is greater than `(1 - self.r0)`, change the random person's `newly_infected` attribute to `True`.
 * Increment `num_interactions` by 1.
-Do not increment any of the infected counters in the simulation class--we'll have another method deal with those.
+Do not increment any of the infected counters in the simulation class--you'll have another method deal with those.

 Complete the `infected_interaction()` method in the cell below.
 Comments have been provided to help you write it.